Furvent/multi-tetris/README.md

 This project needs nodejs installed.

 In both folder server and client, run `npm i`
-Then, launch them both with `npm run dev`
+For now, launch them both with `npm run dev`
+In futur a build command will be release.

 TypeScript is installed locally, you don't need to install it globally.